Why Do You Need a Utah Child Custody Attorney?

 - Joint Legal and Sole Physical Custody: The most common arrangement is for courts to award physical placement to one parent and have the other enjoy reasonable visitation rights.
 The court may also split the right to make decisions between both parents.

 - Sole Legal and Sole Physical Custody: In this instance, one parent enjoys both physical placement and all decision-making powers.
 Generally, the other parent retains visitation.
 However, in cases where the non-custodial parent is deemed unfit or a danger in some way, they may be vacated.

 - Split Custody: In some cases, the court will divide the amount of time each child spends separately at each parent’s home.
-Generally, there would need to be things in place that make this practical and allow for a stable environment.
+If this is the situation you are in, our expert Utah Custody Attorney can help if you are unsure how to split custody in Utah.

 Paternity Actions And Child Custody in Utah